Proposed Policy Measures

 3) Count the number of proposals where the criteria defined in the first point were met.
 If, for example, three different measures were proposed in a single document (or meeting), they should be counted as three separate proposals.

-1) Ensure that the project team keeps relevant documents (e.g. meeting minutes; internal reports; email communication; photos) that can be used as a proof of which proposals were officially submitted to and discussed with the relevant authorities.
+1) Ensure that the project team keeps relevant documents (e.g. meeting minutes; internal reports; email communication; photos) that can be used as proof of which proposals were officially submitted to and discussed with the relevant authorities.